tdunham19/OrbiSeq/README.md

 This pipeline requires nextflow version > 24.10.5 [Installation - Nextflow Documentation](https://www.nextflow.io/docs/latest/install.html).
 It is recommended to install nextflow in a conda environment.

 There is no specified version of Singularity for this pipeline.
 The pipeline has been tested with singularity-ce v3.9.9-bionic.

+## Citation
+If you use this tool please consider citing our publication [insert link to publication].